Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: The auxiliary Markov process and Many-to-One formulas

 where $\tau$ is an independent exponential random variable of mean $1/r$.
-Thus, the right hand side of equation (\ref{formuledualite2}) can be read as the expectation of a functional of the process $\w{Y}$ up to an independent exponential time $\tau$ of mean $1/r$, with a weight $\expp{rm\tau}$. \item Let $\tau_q=\inf\{t\geq 0; S_t=q\} $ the time of the $q$-th jump for the compound Poisson process $\Lambda$.
-Using \reff{eq:moyenneexp}, it is easy to check that, for any nonnegative measurable function $g$,
+Thus, the right-hand side of equation (\ref{formuledualite2}) can be read as the expectation of a~functional of the process $\w{Y}$ up to an independent exponential time $\tau$ of mean $1/r$ with a weight $\rme^{rm\tau}$. \item[(2)] Let $\tau_q=\inf\{t\geq0; S_t=q\} $ the time of the $q$th jump for the compound Poisson process $\Lambda$.
+Using (\ref{eq:moyenneexp}), it is easy to check that, for any nonnegative measurable function $g$,